JAParedes/JAParedes.github.io/_videos/videos-6-UAV_FW.md

 Flight test results obtained from implementing the adaptive digital autopilot on a fixed-wing RC aircraft.

-More results and background information available in the "Experimental Flight Testing of a Fault-Tolerant Adaptive Autopilot for Fixed-Wing Aircraft" in <a href = "https://arxiv.org/pdf/2210.13621"> https://arxiv.org/pdf/2210.13621 </a>
+More results and background information available in the "Experimental Flight Testing of a Fault-Tolerant Adaptive Autopilot for Fixed-Wing Aircraft" in <a href = "https://arxiv.org/pdf/2210.13621"> Link </a>

 Original video link: <a href = "https://youtu.be/yarwDc8KDV0"> https://youtu.be/yarwDc8KDV0 </a>